Incident DetailsCause of Death:

 Detective Elza O'Dell died from gunshot wounds he suffered one week earlier after being shot when he and his partner tried to arrest a subject.

 The officers had responded after the man's ex-wife complained he had come to her house with a knife.
 They followed the subject into a building and confronted him, at which time he shot Detective O'Dell five times.
-Shot in the throat, abdomen and right leg, he lingered for a week before he died from his injuries.
+Shot in the throat, abdomen and right leg, he died from his injuries a week later at Methodist Hospital.

 The 38-year-old suspect was shot three times by Detective O'Dell and charged with first-degree murder.
 He was later convicted of manslaughter and sentenced to two to 21 years in prison.
 The offender was paroled in 1960 with a condition he return to his native Puerto Rico.